 - 1. Refer to GW Interior Signage Manual at the end of this section for specific sign type diagrams. - 2.
 GW standard font for exterior and interior signage is Avenir.
 For additional information regarding GW font types refer to GW Identity Standards and Guidelines.
 Contact Marketing and Creative Services with any questions. - 3.
 Signage shall comply with ADA requirements. - 4.
 Refer to The Foggy Bottom Streetscape Plan for exterior signage requirements. - 5.
 Signage proposed at the exterior of a historic or designated landmark building within the Foggy Bottom Historic District will be reviewed by GW Campus Planning and referral made to the appropriate agencies. - 6.
-Exterior and interior signage orders must be placed through GW's Sign Shop which produces and installs all signage for projects.
-For exterior signage, an outside contractor is engaged to produce and install the pin-mounted letters.
-A Facilities Maintenance Work Request must be completed to start the process.
-For specialized, custom signage an outside vendor may need to be engaged for fabrication and installation. - 7.
 All exterior signage, building and campus identifying elements shall comply with campus master plans.
-Exterior signage for projects at the Foggy Bottom Campus must comply with the Foggy Bottom Campus Streetscape Plan. - 8.
-Exterior building signage shall be vandal-proof and theft-resistant. - 9.
+Exterior signage for projects at the Foggy Bottom Campus must comply with the Foggy Bottom Campus Streetscape Plan. - 7.
+Exterior building signage shall be vandal-proof and theft-resistant. - 8.
 Interior room signage for rooms such as Mechanical, Electrical, Telecommunication, and Housekeeping shall not use the text "Room".